The-Scott/mvc-multi-spa/Readme.md

 The 'Full Horror' of V1 used the WebpackDevMiddleware for .NET Core - which is great is you are only ever running a SPA, but using MVC to route the rest of it.
 A SPA.
 Singular!
 Much easier to just ignore the routing for our SPA routes, and use the toolchains built for the frameworks!

 ## Aurelia
 Aurelia has its own CLI au.
-Package JSON has a basic watched script that will build the CLI app and recompile on the fly.
+Package JSON has a basic watcher script that will build the CLI app and recompile on the fly.

 ## Angular
 Angular has the Angular CLI ng.
-If you look at the package JSON, there is a basic watcher angular, to recompile our Angular SPA on the fly.
+If you look at the package JSON, there is a basic watcher for angular, to recompile our Angular SPA on the fly.

 ## Build Pipeline
 Both SPA's are completely _decoupled_ from the actual .NET Build.
 If you build the solution, you will only get the Razor component - the semi static HTML part.

 # Run, Run, You Horror You
+Install aurelia-cli and @angular/cli globally for maximuim ease of use, then run npm-install from the root directory.

 1.)
 Build & Run the .NET Project

 2.)
 Kick off the Builders/Watchers for the SPA's

 3.)
 Done - navigate the either SPA and it'll load up.

+# Future Work / Things to Fix

+- Fix the routing for MVC will passthrough and preload the SPA for SPA routes, instead of a 404 of failure.
+- Stick a few more framework into it, see what can happen
+- Fix the styling to be less _horrible_.
+- Fix the Watchers to cleanup after themselves, at the moments, you gets lots of high-churn files.
+- Cleanup the leftover files that are not really needed within each SPA directory